 - You will be placed in a waiting area or cell.
 If the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first step is that you will answer some simple questions, such as what is your legal name, home address, birthdate and contact person.
+- The first step is that you will answer some simple questions, such as what your legal name is, home address, birthdate and contact person.

 - You will also be asked about your psychological and medical history.

 - You’ll be given an inmate ID number.

 - You will have a front and profile photo taken for your mugshot.

 - All of your personal property will be taken away from you and stored until you are released.